Create This Inexpensive Chipboard Christmas Village in an Afternoon

 Tall and narrow, short and squat, and brimming with character, the houses in this Christmas village avoid the cookie-cutter mentality.

 Make your own DIY Christmas village from paper chipboard!
+Similar to cardboard, chipboard is a thick paper usually made from recycled materials.
 Hand-drawn custom details make each house unique.
 Surround your village with greenery, lights, or faux snow to ground the cutout houses, creating a unified focal point.
-Intermix wooden christmas trees for a minimalist, organic feel.
+Intermix wooden Christmas trees for a minimalist, organic feel.
+This simple Christmas mantel decoration can be made in an afternoon and displayed for years to come.
+Use our free patterns to create your own handmade Christmas village decoration.

 How to Make a Cardboard Christmas Village